Born June 2, 1948 in Salzburg

 Areas of Responsibility:

-Business administration of the Festival and external representation of the Festival, “Foreign Minister of the Festival”, so to speak.
+External representation of the Festival, “Foreign Minister of the Festival”, so to speak.

 Successful development of a network of sponsors with currently four main sponsors – Nestlé, Audi, Siemens and Rolex and numerous project sponsors – in particular Roche, JTI, Swarovski, Bank of America Merrill Lynch and Uniqa as well as the acquisition of patrons such as Donald Kahn†, Gerhard Andlinger, Dr. Erich Schumann† and Senator h.c.
 Prof. DDr.
 Herbert Batliner